Vegan Lancashire hotpot is adapted from the classic Lancashire hotpot that is one of Britain's favourite meals.

 - Nutritional information is provided for guidance only and is not a strict calculation as ingredients vary.

 - Leftover Lancashire hotpot can be stored in the fridge, covered, for 3 days.
-Or frozen, well wrapped, for 4-6 months.
+Or frozen for 2-3 months.

-- Vegan Lancashire hotpot is perfect for meal prepping.
-Freeze either fully cooked hotpots or freeze before baking.
-Preparing individual pie dishes for freezing makes it so easy to pull out one or two servings when required.
+- Hotpot is perfect for meal prepping.
+Freeze cooked hotpots.
+Preparing individual pie dishes for freezing makes it easy to pull out one or two servings when required.

 - Chill or freeze within the baking dish.